JVT038/MetaTube/README.md

 ## :dart: About ##

-I made this project to download music from YouTube more easy, with automatically fetching metadata from MusicBrainz Picard.
+I made this project to download music from YouTube more easily, by automatically fetching music metadata from MusicBrainz Picard.

 ## :sparkles: Features ##